evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

 server.listen(8080, () => console.log("listening on 8080"));
 ```

+- In addition to `createServer` which creates a node http server there is also a generic http handler, express middleware, and a next.js server available in the `tevm/server` package.
-If you create a server you can talk to it with a normal viem client.
-If you wish to add the custom tevm actions to a viem client using it's decorators
+- If you create a server you can talk to it with a normal viem client.
+- If you wish to add the custom tevm actions to a viem client using it's decorators.

 ```typescript
 import {tevmActions} from '@tevm/actions'